 About the garden

-The Beth Chatto gardens began in 1960.
+The Beth Chatto Gardens were established in 1960.
 From an overgrown wasteland with poor gravel soil and boggy hollows, it has been transformed into an informal garden harmonising with the surrounding East Anglian countryside.
 The gardens are an inspiration to anyone who visits them – the art of planting at its best.
-The world-famous drought-resistant Gravel garden began in 1992 as an experiment to replace sun-scorched grass with a living garden of drought-tolerant plants, without resorting to artificial irrigation, coupled with the lowest rainfall in the UK and a free-draining gravel soil.
+The world-famous drought-resistant Gravel Garden began in 1992 as an experiment to replace sun-scorched grass with a living garden of drought-tolerant plants, without resorting to artificial irrigation, coupled with the lowest rainfall in the UK and free-draining gravel soil.

-The extensive nursery offers an unrivalled range of plants, the majority propagated from the gardens or surrounding stock beds.
-A gift shop offering a selection of gifts, books, cards and garden-related items is complemented by the Tearoom at the Gardens, which offers seasonal lunches with freshly prepared food, and specialises in delights such as home-made scones, irresistible sausage rolls and a large range of tempting home-made cakes and the Garden's own blend of coffee.
+The extensive nursery offers a range of plants, the majority propagated from the gardens or surrounding stock beds.
+A gift shop offering a selection of gifts, books, cards and garden-related items is complemented by the Tearoom at the Gardens, which offers light lunches and specialises in delights such as locally baked scones, irresistible sausage rolls and a large range of tempting cakes.